bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="jQuery - Selecting Elements." />
 </p>

-Download and open the **page.html** file and your code editor that goes along with this particular lesson and there you&apos;ll see some markup and we can use the **jquery** language to select different elements on the page.
+Download and open the <b>page.html</b> file and your code editor that goes along with this particular lesson and there you&apos;ll see some markup and we can use the <b>jQuery</b> language to select different elements on the page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 33/34. page.html - lines 01-38 (27) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->